Pairwise versus multiple network alignment: Methods

 \subsubsection{Multiple evaluation (ME) framework}

 In the {\em ME framework}, given a network set, we compare NA methods using the resulting multiple alignments of the set.
 Due to the various ways that a multiple alignment of a network set can be created, we categorize the multiple alignments in the following three categories.
-Specifically, we: \begin{itemize} \item Apply PNA to all possible network pairs and combine the resulting pairwise alignments into a multiple alignment that spans all networks in the set (Fig. \ref{fig:pemm}(b)-(c) and Supplementary Section \ref{supplsec:evaluation}), denoting the resulting alignments as the ME-P-P alignment category. \item Apply MNA to all possible network pairs and combine the resulting pairwise alignments into a multiple alignment that spans all networks in the set (Fig. \ref{fig:pemm}(b)-(c) and Supplementary Section \ref{supplsec:evaluation}), denoting the resulting alignments as the ME-M-P alignment category. \item Trivially apply MNA to the whole network set to align all networks at once, denoting the resulting alignments as the ME-M-M category. \end{itemize} In the ME framework, we align each of the analyzed network sets that has more than two networks (Yeast\%+LC, PHY$_1$, and Y2H$_1$; Section \ref{sec:dataset}).
+Specifically, we: \begin{itemize} \item Apply PNA to all possible network pairs and combine the resulting pairwise alignments into a multiple alignment that spans all networks in the set using a variation of a method introduced by \citet{SMAL} (Fig. \ref{fig:pemm}(b)-(c) and Supplementary Section \ref{supplsec:evaluation}), denoting the resulting alignments as the ME-P-P alignment category.
+Here, even though all PNA methods are one-to-one, their pairwise-combined-to-multiple alignments will be many-to-many. \item Apply MNA to all possible network pairs and combine the resulting pairwise alignments into a multiple alignment that spans all networks in the set using the same variation of the method introduced by \citet{SMAL} as above (Fig. \ref{fig:pemm}(b)-(c) and Supplementary Section \ref{supplsec:evaluation}), denoting the resulting alignments as the ME-M-P alignment category.
+Here, independent of whether an MNA method is one-to-one or many-to-many, its pairwise-combined-to-multiple alignments will be many-to-many. \item Apply MNA to the whole network set to align all networks at once, denoting the resulting alignments as the ME-M-M category.
+Here, if an MNA method is one-to-one, its direct multiple alignments will also be one-to-one.
+Otherwise, they will be many-to-many. \end{itemize} In the ME framework, we align each of the analyzed network sets that has more than two networks (Yeast\%+LC, PHY$_1$, and Y2H$_1$; Section \ref{sec:dataset}).
 We evaluate using all alignment quality measures for multiple alignments, namely NCV-MNC, NCV-CIQ, and LCCS TQ measures as well as MNE, GC, and F-PF FQ measures (Section \ref{sec:quality}).